-Niles Barnes is a champion for sustainability and developing walkable and bikeable communities.
-Niles first joined the East Coast Greenway Alliance team in September 2013 and has steadily taken on increasing responsibilities, from South Atlantic coordinator to director of Greenway programs to his current position as deputy director.
+A champion for sustainability and developing walkable and bikeable communities, Niles Barnes first joined the East Coast Greenway Alliance in September 2013 and currently serves as deputy director.

 "Being part of the Alliance allows me to collaborate on strategies to not only develop the physical trail, but also contribute to the creation of a sustainable future that includes more healthy and prosperous local communities along the entire Eastern Seaboard."

-Niles leads our team of six regional coordinators along with summit and events staff, implements strategies for Greenway advocacy and public policy initiatives, and contributes to organizational operations, program delivery, finance, and technology.
+Based in Durham, N.C., Niles provides internal and external strategy for the Alliance.
+Working across departments, he implements strategies for Greenway advocacy and public policy initiatives and contributes to organizational operations, program delivery, finance and technology.

 "I'm fortunate to work with an outstanding team of staff and volunteers committed to improving public health, environmental sustainability, economic development, and civic engagement.
 Together, we are connecting people to nature and communities via a safe, accessible Greenway."